Professional Photoshop Training with Dan Margulis

 We have several of Dan's articles and chapters from his books available on-line as PDFs, including a complete listing of all the Makeready column titles with links to several of them.
 We have also archived a large number of edited threads from the Applied Color Theory newsgroup list on various color production-related topics.

-Dan has been training with Sterling Ledet & Associates for nearly two decades.
+Dan has been training with Sterling Ledet & Associates for more than 25 years.

 The investment for Applied Color Theory training is $1995 per student.
 Class size is limited to eight students.
 Classes typically fill one to three months in advance.
 Each student receives a copy of Dan's book Modern Photoshop Color Workflow, and a copy of the course materials on CD.
 Students love this class.
 We have a page of comments from students.